COMP6248-Reproducability-Challenge/MoveBrick_Reproducibility_DeepSAD/README.md

 # Deep SAD: A Method for Deep Semi-Supervised Anomaly Detection
 This repository provides a [PyTorch](https://pytorch.org/) implementation of the *Deep SAD* method presented in our ICLR 2020 paper ”Deep Semi-Supervised Anomaly Detection”.
+And our team "Move Brick" made some modifications onto source code.
+Which can be seen in the file "modifications.txt"

 ## Citation and Contact